-There is a need for PFAS regulation.
-However, there is no current regulation regarding the use or levels of PFAS in cosmetics.
-However, at the time of this study's release, a bipartisan bill was introduced in the Senate titled the "No PFAS in Cosmetics Act".2 Authored by Maine Republican Susan Collins in the Senate and Michigan's Democratic congresswoman Debbie Dingell in the House, this bill would require the Food And Drug Administration to ban the addition of PFAS chemicals in cosmetic products within 270 days.
+Currently there is no regulation regarding the use or levels of PFAS in cosmetics.
+However, at the time of this study's release, a bipartisan bill was introduced in the Senate titled the "No PFAS in Cosmetics Act".
+Authored by Maine Republican Susan Collins in the Senate and Michigan's Democratic congresswoman Debbie Dingell in the House, this bill would require the Food And Drug Administration to ban the addition of PFAS chemicals in cosmetic products within 270 days.
 As stated by Senator Collins, "Americans should be able to trust that the products they are applying to their hair or skin are safe".